 Funds verification process：

-- Download imToken and video Apps such as Zoom, share your phone screen with the fake customer service, and exchange all your digital assets for USDT and deposit them into imToken.
+- Download imToken and video Apps such as Zoom, share your phone screen with the fake customer service, and swap all your tokens for USDT and deposit them into imToken.

 The scammer informs you the funds have been received and you need to transfer more USDT to start verification.
 After a while, the scammer tells you that the system starts to verify and the progress reaches XX%.
 You need to top up RMB to a designated bank account to complete the verification.

 Because of the shared phone screen, every step of the process from downloading imToken to backing up the mnemonic is recorded by the scammer.
 After getting your mnemonic, he then induces you to transfer more tokens to the wallet.

 You think that’s the end of the scam?
 No, it’s not.